When is the Park open and what is the price of admission?

 You are welcome to picnic in the Park.
 Please dispose of any waste in the trash containers or compost bins located around the Park’s perimeter.
 There is no barbecuing allowed at Socrates.

-Can I get married at Socrates/have a party at the Park?
+Can I get married at Socrates/have a birthday party etc. at the Park?

-Can my band/theater group/yoga studio do an event at Socrates?
+Can my band/theater group/yoga studio etc. do an event at Socrates?

 All programs and performances at Socrates are curated by our staff.
 Except for extremely select circumstances, we do not rent out our space for outside events.
 If you are interested in being part of an existing Socrates festival or event please contact our Director of Public Programs, Audrey Dimola, at firstname.lastname@example.org